Buy a Chipotle burrito, help puppies at Houston SPCA

-HOUSTON, Texas (KTRK) --Next week, Houston-area Chipotle restaurants are bringing together two of our favorite things: burritos and cute animals.
+HOUSTON, Texas (KTRK) --Houston-area Chipotle restaurants are bringing together two of our favorite things: burritos and cute animals.

-The promotion runs between 10:45 a.m. and 10 p.m. on Wednesday, August 2.
+The promotion runs between 10:45 a.m. and 10 p.m.
 For the donation to be made, diners must mention the fundraiser or show the SPCA's social post to the cashier.

 SEE ALSO: Galveston firefighters pose with adoptable pets